stazam/OEFPIL-/README.md

   - extract confidence bands for set of points
   - confidence intervals for parameters
   - extract summary of used model
-  - get covariance matrix for model parameters
+  - get covariance matrix for model parameters.
-- plot the OEFPIL object in the following ways
+- plot the OEFPIL object, when one is created in a different ways
   - plot of estimated curve
   - plot of estimated curve with ggplot2 package
-  - plot of parameters with error bars with ggplot2 package
 - count orthogonal residuals for OEFPIL object
 - print out information about OEFPIL object
 - calculate estimates of parameters in Nanoindentation